sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 If you have aesthetics in a domain then you have a heuristic that will save you when you are down-and-out.
 You have a means to harshly criticize yourself, and others.
 You will develop a language to communicate your ideas with passion and conviction.
-You can paint in broard strokes your intentions for an undertaking and fill in the blanks later.
+You can paint in broad strokes your intentions for an undertaking and fill in the blanks later.
 You can see a path through adversity.
 You can imagine how to change a broken construction into a functional and beautiful one.
 There is no limit to what a powerful aesthetic will improve.

-If you don't believe this then watch someone with stunted aesthitics in any of the situations described above.
+If you don't believe this then watch someone with stunted aesthetics in any of the situations described above.
 You will become a believer.

 If a candidate has a strong aesthetic in our problem domains then I would take them over someone with any of the "Great" points I listed earlier.
-However, that dilemma will likely never eventuate because if someone arrives with Build, Sound, Herritage and History, then they will most likely have a good aesthetic too.
+However, that dilemma will likely never eventuate because if someone arrives with Build, Sound, Heritage and History, then they will most likely have a good aesthetic too.
 Still, test this.